zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/use-array-fields.md

 </TabItem>
 </Tabs>

-In this query, Milvus filters out entities where the first element of the `ratings` array is less than 4, returning entities that match the condition.
+In this query, Zilliz Cloud clusters filters out entities where the first element of the `ratings` array is less than 4, returning entities that match the condition.

 ### Vector search with Array filtering{#vector-search-with-array-filtering}